daytonaio/daytona/README.md

 Daytona Core is a local/remote development environments manager designed for developers.
 From a single binary, you can create and manage remote development environments, allowing you to focus on your code without the hassle of infrastructure or SaaS.

 ## Design Principles
-* __Single Command Setup__: Activate a fully configured development environment with a single command.
+* __Single Command__: Activate a fully configured development environment with a single command, eliminating the need for any further user interaction.
-* __Runs everywhere__: Spin up your development environment on any machine—whether it's local, remote, a physical server, VM, or cloud-based.
-* __Confiuration File Support__: Initially support for [dev container](https://containers.dev/), ability to expand to DevFile, Nix & Backstage (Contributions welcome here!).
-* __Prebuilds System__: Has a prebuilds system, built in, to drasticly improve environment setup times.
-* __IDE Support__ : Seamlessly supports [VS Code](https://github.com/microsoft/vscode) & [JetBrains](https://www.jetbrains.com/remote-development/gateway/) locally, ready to use without configuration.
-Includes a built-in Web IDE for added convenience.
-* __Git Provider Integration__: Start with GitHub support, allowing easy repo or PR selection via dropdown.
-Future plans to expand to GitLab & Bitbucket (Contributions welcome here!).
-* __Reverse Proxy Integration__: Enable collaboration and streamline feedback loops by leveraging reverse proxy functionality.
-Access preview environments and the Web IDE seamlessly, even behind firewalls.
+* __Host agnostic__: Provision where possible; otherwise, seamlessly connect to existing hosts while abstracting all complexities.
+* __Interoperability__:Compatibility with all existing technologies development environment technologies
+* __Accessibility__: Enable development environments to be accessible behind firewalls, ensuring utilization and collaboration regardless of network restrictions.
-* __Extensibility__: Enable Daytona to be extend with plugin development.
+* __Extensibility__: Enable extensibility with plugin development.
 Moreover, in any dynamic language, not just Go.
 * __Works on my Machine__: Never experince it again.